Symposium: Teaching Artistry in Action

 Pricing:

-If cost is a barrier, simply select a Community Ticket (£0) at checkout - no questions asked.
+If cost is a barrier, simply select a Community Ticket (£0) - no questions asked.
 We’d much rather have you in the room.

 Put me on the waiting list